-lssue Withdrawal Agreement No-Deal Key implications for UK employers Is the UK government likely to start repealing EU-derived employment laws once the UK leaves the EU?
+Issue Deal No-Deal Key implications for UK employers Is the UK government likely to start repealing EU-derived employment laws once the UK leaves the EU?
 During the transition period, EU employment law will continue to apply.
-After that, the government may look to repeal or depart from some principles of EU-derived law.
-However, there may well be limits on what they can do in this regard, as the final deal is likely to contain provisions around non-regression of labour standards.
-The UK and EU have signed a Political Declaration setting out a framework for the final deal, which contains broad commitments with respect to the European Convention on Human Rights, data protection and what it terms 'a fair and level playing field in respect of employment standards'.
-It remains to be seen exactly what this will encompass.
+After that, the government may look to repeal or depart from some principles of EU-derived law, although the current government's message is that it does not want to do this.
+The final deal is also likely to contain provisions around non-regression of labour standards.
+The current draft of the Political Declaration setting out a framework for the final deal contains broad commitments with respect to the European Convention on Human Rights, data protection and what it terms 'a fair and level playing field in respect of employment standards'.
+Whilst these are very general commitments, the UK Prime Minister indicated on 30 January that she would be prepared to look to strengthening assurances on workers' rights.
 The current government's message has consistently been that it is committed to protecting workers' rights after Brexit, and that it will seek opportunities to enhance (rather than reduce) those rights.
 In the medium-long term, the government may look to depart from some principles of EU-derived law.
-However, the UK may find that it has to commit to a certain level of ongoing employment protection in order to reach a trade deal with the EU.
+However, the UK may find that it has to commit to a certain level of ongoing employment protection in order to reach a trade deal with the EU, and the current Prime Minister has indicated a willingness to give further assurances on workers' rights.
 Employers should continue to plan on the basis that there is unlikely to be any significant repeal of EU-derived employment law rights.
 What will happen to EWCs?
 The EWC regime will continue in its current form during the transition period but will be unable to continue in its current form after that without EU agreement.
 The Withdrawal Agreement does not say anything about EWCs, but this will need to be covered as part of any future trade deal.
 The government intends to maintain the status quo for existing EWCs to the extent possible, and has proposed amendments to the Transnational Information and Consultation of Employees Regulations 1999 to facilitate this.
 The amendments are designed to allow the existing rules around enforcement, employee representative rights and protections and sharing confidential information to continue.
-No new requests to set up an EWC would be able to be made post-Brexit, but requests that are already underway would be allowed to complete.
+No new requests to set up an EWC would be able to be made post- Brexit, but requests that are already underway would be allowed to complete.
 If an employer's central management is based outside the EU then it could adopt a wait and see approach to determine the impact of Brexit before determining what changes need to be made (if any).
 If the central management is in the UK it would be sensible to take advice now to consider the scope for future proofing e.g. the desirability and feasibility of moving central management.
 Advice should also be sought if an employer is in the process of setting up a new EWC.